 Regular full time employees at the CHCC have a work week of 40.0 hours per week (8.0 hours per day).
+Some C.N.A. positions will work twelve (12) hours per day.
+Shift hours will be set by management.
+The twelve (12) hour full time positions will be paid at straight time only.
+Vacation, holiday and sick pay is based on the number of hours the employee is regularly scheduled to work on that shift.
 Individual work schedules are determined by department management.